Ontario investigating potential security breach associated with COVID-19 vaccine portal

 Ontario authorities are investigating reports of a possible security breach associated with the provincial COVID-19 vaccine booking portal.

-A spokesperson for the Solicitor General confirmed the government has received multiple reports of spam text messages received by individuals who scheduled appointments or accessed vaccine certificates through the COVID-19 immunization system.
+A spokesperson for the Solicitor General confirmed the government has received multiple reports of spam text messages received by individuals who scheduled appointments or accessed vaccine certificates through the COVID-9 immunization system.

 "Ontarians should be aware these texts are financial in nature and that the government will never conduct a financial transaction through these methods," Marion Ringuette said in a statement.